Bausch + Lomb Cromorhinol 2% nasal spray

 Health Education Council:

-As with any allergic illness, it is important to consult a doctor at least once.
+As with any allergic disease, it is important to consult a doctor at least once.

 b) How to recognize allergic rhinitis, seasonal or non-seasonal allergic conjunctivitis?

-Allergic rhinitis presents with the following symptoms: nasal congestion, repeated sneezing, colorless nasal discharge, nasal obstruction (blocked nose), itchy, and stinging nose.
-It may be accompanied by irritation of both eyes (watering, redness), throat, and nose.
+Allergic rhinitis is characterized by the following symptoms: nasal congestion, repeated sneezing, colorless nasal discharge, nasal obstruction (blocked nose), itching and stinging of the nose.
+It may be accompanied by irritation of both eyes (watering, redness), throat and nose.

-Seasonal allergic rhinitis or hay fever: This is common and occurs every year during the same season, when pollen concentrations increase in the air.
-It generally first appears during adolescence.
+Seasonal allergic rhinitis or hay fever: This is common and occurs every year at the same time of year, when pollen concentrations in the air increase.
+It usually first appears during adolescence.
 However, you may not be allergic to all pollens, but only to one or more of them.

-Perennial allergic rhinitis occurs throughout the year and most often depends on household allergens such as dust mites, mold, and pets.
+Perennial allergic rhinitis occurs throughout the year and is most often caused by household allergens such as dust mites, mold, and pets.

 c) Some practical advice

-For household allergens: it is essential to take measures to reduce the presence of the allergen:
+For household allergens: it is essential to take measures to reduce the presence of allergens:

-· During pollen season, you can reduce exposure to pollen:
+· During the pollen season, it is possible to reduce exposure to pollen:

 · In your garden, diversify your plantings by avoiding the most allergenic species (cypress, thuja, birch, etc.).